Franco T.,

 1. Hype Instead of Strategy

-The pressure to "not be left behind" leads to investments without a clear objective.
+The pressure not to "fall behind" leads to investments without a clear goal.
 "We need to implement generative AI" is not a strategy.
-That is panic.
+That's panic.

 "We have so much data!"
 Yes.
-But having data in systems is not the same as having clean, structured data that is usable for machine learning.
+But having data in the system is not the same as having clean, structured data that can be used for machine learning.

-Most companies massively underestimate the effort required for data preparation.
-It is not sexy.
-But it is crucial.
+Most companies massively underestimate the effort involved in data preparation.
+It is not the glamorous part.
+But it determines success or failure.

 3. No Business Ownership

 Many AI projects are driven by IT.
-That is a classic mistake.
-If the business owner is not behind it—if the person who is supposed to use the result is not actively involved—then you are building a solution no one wants.
+That's a classic mistake.
+If the business owner is not behind it, if the person who is supposed to use the result is not actively involved, you build a solution that nobody wants.

 4. Change Management as an Afterthought

 Building a model is the easy part.
-Getting people to use it and adapt their processes—that is the hard part.
+Getting people to use it and adapt their processes is the hard part.

-We have seen highly accurate predictive models that no one uses.
-Because users were not trained.
+We have seen highly accurate prediction models that nobody uses.
+Because the users were not trained.
 Because integration into their workflows is painful.
 Because no one explained why it should be valuable.

 5. ROI Is Not Defined

-Our article The AI Readiness Check: Is Your Company Ready for AI? offers a deeper look.
+For a deeper look, see our article The AI Readiness Check: Is Your Company Ready for AI?.

-AI strategy is not "We are implementing AI."
-That is like saying "Our strategy is to use software."
-It says nothing.
+AI Strategy is not "We implement AI."
+That's like saying "Our strategy is to use software."
+That says nothing.

 AI strategy means:

-A clear objective.
-Not "we want to use AI," but "we reduce the average response time in customer service from 24 hours to 2 hours through automatic ticket classification."
+A clear goal.
+Not "we want to use AI," but: "We reduce the average response time in customer service from 24 hours to 2 hours through automatic ticket classification."

 Realistic expectations.
-ChatGPT is impressive.
-But it hallucinates.
-It sometimes does not understand nuanced business logic.
-It may not work on your specific data.
+Generative AI tools are powerful.
+But they hallucinate.
+They do not always understand nuanced business logic.
+They may not work on your specific data.

 Generative AI: The Reality Behind the Hype

-Generative AI (ChatGPT, Claude, etc.) is not a miracle cure.
+Generative AI is not a miracle cure.
 It is a powerful tool for specific use cases.

 Where it works well: